wp-plugins/threewp-broadcast/readme.txt

 I'm not writing a UI for that function when I'll just have to rewrite it when the ticket gets fixed.

+= Slugs =

+Changed slugs (post names) are not updated in the child posts.
+This is a bug in Wordpress.

 = WPAlchemy =

 If you have custom post meta boxes via WPAlchemy, you'll probably need to add the following to the custom field exceptions in the settings:

 _bcc_

+= WPML Sitepress =

+There is an included plugin, ThreeWP Broadcast WPML, that provides support for transferring WPML translation data between broadcasted posts.

+It works transparently in the background, but in case you've never really used WPML (like myself), here's how I got it working:

+1. Enable the Broadcast and Broadcast WPML plugins.
+2. Write a new post in a language.
+Link and broadcast it to another blog in the network.
+3. The new post should have the same language in the child blog(s).
+4. In the parent blog, create a new translation of the post.
+5. Link and broadcast it to the other blogs in the network.
+6. The other blogs should now have two translations of the same post and the same post overview listing.

+Translated categories and tags are untested as of 2013-07-17.

 == Changelog ==

+= 1.21 2013-08-12 =
+* New: WPML support plugin added.
+* Fix: Moved Broadcast settings to the blog's general settings.
+* Fix: Unlinking works again.
+* Fix: Add PHP v5.4 version check.
+* Code: Added broacast_post() method.
+* Code: Added actions.
+* Code: Added broadcasting actions.
+* Code: More documentation for Broadcasting_Data object, together with refactoring of save_post cost.

 = 1.20 2013-06-02 =
 * Fix: Attachments should be properly broadcast now.